caocscar/sql-intermediate/README.md

 - Give it a table name of `Covid`
 - Paste the contents into the `Formatted Text` window
 - Click `Append to Schema`

+## SQL Order of Operations
+SQL queries are not executed sequentially when you write it.
+It is executed in the following order
+1. FROM / JOIN
+2. WHERE
+3. GROUP BY
+4. HAVING
+5. SELECT
+6. DISTINCT
+7. ORDER BY
+8. LIMIT / OFFSET

 ## Part I: More SQL Syntax